zqhZY/mytoys/README.md

 # mytoys
-My toys include tools and code practises.
+My toys include tools and code practises.for fun and study.